(syllabus and calendar)

 To run your code, you and whoever uses your code will need:

-Applications, applets, and servlets
+Applications, applets, servlets, and middleware

 An application is software that runs on top of the operating system, has a specific purpose, and usually allows an end-user to interact.
 An example of an application is Microsoft Word.
 On the other hand, the software that runs your printer (a "driver") is something for the operating system or an application, rather than for the human user.

-These restrictions are meant to give web surfers confidence to download applets from the web, even if the user does not know the company that created the applet
+These restrictions are meant to give web surfers confidence to download applets from the web, even if the user does not know the company that created the applet.

 Signed applets